 On your end, make sure the team knows EAP usage is confidential and will not impact how you are evaluated in any way.
 Update your company policy and onboarding materials accordingly.
 Make sure employees know what they have access to!

 One of the best ways to increase EAP utilization is to get your company leaders and CEO on board.
 Encourage company leadership to use the EAP themselves and talk about their experiences.
-This will help fight the mental health stigma in your workplace and encourage more people to sign up.
-Remind your employees to use the EAP at least once per quarter.
+Sharing mental health stories will help fight the mental health stigma in your workplace and encourage more people to sign up.

 The key to implementing an EAP well is to weave it into your company culture.
 You can do this by having an open dialogue about mental health in the workplace and training your managers to direct people to use the EAP if they need it.